bifurcation/rfc9405/README.md

-# AI-generated April 1 RFC candidates
+# RFC 9405: An AI-generated April 1 RFC

-The Markdown file `draft-chatgpt-aisdp.md` is what became RFC 9405.
-The RFC Editor's edits are not reflected here.
+The Markdown file `rfc9403.md` contains the contents that became RFC 9405.
+Two other documents submitted to the RFC editor as alternatives are in the `alternatives` directory.

-To turn the documents here into pretty HTML files:
+To build a nice HTML file:

 ```
 > gem install kramdown-rfc